Please include the following information in your proposal:

 The proposal should come from the institution that plans to join the Funding Information Network and provide access to the databases and core collection.
 It should be submitted and signed by a representative of that institution's administration.

 Proposals are reviewed throughout the year, with designations made on an ongoing basis.
 Applicants are welcome to submit their proposal at any time during the year.
-Keep in mind, however, that the annual access fee of $995 will apply no matter when during the year you submit your proposal.
+Keep in mind, however, that the annual access fee of $995 will apply no matter when during the year you submit your proposal (note that this fee is subject to change).
 Invoices are mailed out each January for that year's full participation in the network.
 Please be sure your proposal includes all required information as outlined in the "Preparing Your Proposal" section.
 Submit your proposal, with all supporting documents, to:

 Mr. Kief Schladweiler